Policies

 Institutional Archives comprise the records created by the Centre in the course of its everyday business that have been selected for permanent preservation as part of the Centre’s institutional memory, and as a resource for research.

-Collected Archives comprise the records created by external sources (such as art historians, curators, dealers etc.) and acquired by the Centre because of their long-term historical and research value with regard, in particular, to the study of British Art.
+Collected Archives comprise the records created by external sources (such as art historians, curators, dealers etc.) and acquired by the Centre because of their long-term historical and research value with regard, in particular, to the study of British Art and Architecture.

 Scope & Purpose

-The aim of this policy is to provide a framework for managing the Centre's records; to support the introduction of better records management; and to ensure that records of long-term historical and research value are captured, maintained and remain accessible as part of the Institutional Archive for the interest of future generations.
+The aim of this policy is to provide a framework for managing the Centre's records; to support the development and implementation of a Records Management programme which is appropriate and sensitive to the requirements of the institution; and to ensure that records of long-term historical and research value are captured, maintained and remain accessible as part of the Institutional Archive for the interest of future generations.

 This includes individuals contracted on a freelance basis (including photographers employed to take images for publications, archive cataloguers, researchers etc.), Yale-in-London teaching staff, Paul Mellon Centre fellows, and individuals contracted to work on special projects.

-This policy is complementary to the Centre’s IT and Data Protection policies.
+This policy is complementary to the Centre’s IT & Security, Digital Preservation, and Data Protection policies.
+It also sits alongside the Centre’s Staff Handbook.

 This policy does not encompass the records belonging to the Collected Archives held at the Centre.